Kostryzhivka

+History

+In 1959, Kostryzhivka received urban-type settlement status after the village Luka was merged into it.

 Until 18 July 2020, Kostryzhivka belonged to Zastavna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Zastavna Raion was merged into Chernivtsi Raion.